Generic Name: tofacitinib (TOE fa SYE ti nib)

 What other drugs will affect Xeljanz?

-This list is not complete and many other drugs can interact with tofacitinib.
+This list is not complete and many other drugs may interact tofacitinib.
 This includes prescription and over-the-counter medicines, vitamins, and herbal products.
-Give a list of all your medicines to any healthcare provider who treats you.
+Not all possible drug interactions are listed here.

 More about Xeljanz (tofacitinib)